intel-ai-tce/ai-documents/AEM/tf-itex-cheat-sheet.md

 Get started with Intel® Optimization for TensorFlow* and Intel® Extension for TensorFlow* using the following commands.

-# Intel Optimization for TensorFlow: A Public Release from Google*
+# Intel® Optimization for TensorFlow*: A Public Release from Google®
-Features and optimizations for TensorFlow on Intel hardware are frequently upstreamed and included in stock TensorFlow releases.
-As of TensorFlow v2.9, Intel® oneAPI Deep Neural Network Library (oneDNN) optimization is automatically enabled.
+Features and optimizations for TensorFlow* on Intel hardware are frequently upstreamed and included in stock TensorFlow* releases.
+As of TensorFlow* v2.9, Intel® oneAPI Deep Neural Network Library (oneDNN) optimization is automatically enabled.

 For more information, see TensorFlow.